What would you say, in a poem, to a friend facing a serious diagnosis? ~ Megan Willome

 • I want to know more about “slow wind.”
 It sounds perfect for summer.

-• There are so many different types of poems that can be a comfort to someone.
+• There are so many different types of poems that can comfort someone.
 The one I sent my friend was explicit about what she is facing.
-This one is more nuanced, more what I’d like someone to send to me.
+This one is more nuanced, more like what I’d like someone to send to me.

 happy bubbles